- 9 February 2022: application portal opens

 The context for Below Zero

-Below Zero, the unique UK based contemporary art prize for Finnish artists emerging on the international scene, returns to Beaconsfield Gallery Vauxhall in association with the Finnish Institute in London.
-For 2020 Below Zero offers a substantial production prize worth up to £15,000.
+Below Zero, the unique UK based contemporary art prize for Finnish artists emerging on the international scene, returns to Beaconsfield London in association with the Finnish Institute in the UK and Ireland.
+For 2023 we are excited to announce our collaboration with Serlachius Museums, which are amongst Finland’s most important cultural institutions.

-Below Zero is open to Finnish artists who have studied to degree level, either in Finland or the UK, and may be resident anywhere in the world.
-The selection committee will focus on artists who have not previously won a prize (this does not include bursaries or educational grants) and who would benefit from a major UK commission.
+The Below Zero prize is open to Finnish artists who have studied to degree level either in Finland or the UK and may be resident anywhere in the world.
+Selection is focused on artists who the jury feel would most benefit from a major UK commission and its solo exhibition in Finland.

 The Selection Process

-Artists are invited to submit an initial, digital proposal, not more than 1000 words in length, in response to a theme: together with a CV and up to twelve visual components that may include still images, video or audio-works.
+Artists are invited to submit a project proposal, not more than 1000 words in length, together with a CV and up to twelve visual components that may include still images, video and audio-works.

-Applicants should write a proposal in response to this theme for a new project to be developed in residence with Beaconsfield for public exhibition.
-The visual documentation supporting this proposal will show examples of previous projects and is not expected to anticipate the proposed project, unless the artist chooses to do so.
-Due to the condensed period of the residency it is fine to use ongoing research for your proposal, however it will need to be relevant to the overall theme of the prize.
+Applicants should write a proposal for a new project to be developed in residence with Beaconsfield for public exhibition.
+The documentation supporting this proposal can show examples of previous works, and can include sketch ideas for the proposed project.
+Due to the condensed period of the residency it is fine to use ongoing research for your proposal, however you will need to demonstrate its relevance for the prize.

-From the initial proposals, a shortlist of up to five artists will be asked to develop their proposals over the period of a month, for a fee of £500.
+From the initial proposals, a shortlist of up to five artists will be selected by the jury.
+The shortlisted artists will be asked to develop their proposals over the period of a month, for a fee of £500.
 Interviews will establish the winner of the award.
-Shortlisted artists will be represented in the Below Zero catalogue.
+All shortlisted artists will be represented in the Below Zero catalogue.

 The winning artist is invited to work within Beaconsfield’s tradition of outward facing, public residency.
 We encourage artists to respond to the unique physical character of the venue and the distinctive creative identity of Beaconsfield.
-Stimulated by the theme specific to the prize, the artist will be invited to use Beaconsfield Gallery Vauxhall’s Upper Space as a studio to develop new work, supported with mentoring by Beaconsfield’s founding artist-directors David Crawforth and Naomi Siderfin.
+The winning artist is invited to use Beaconsfield’s Upper Space as a studio to develop new work, supported with mentoring by Beaconsfield’s founding artist-directors David Crawforth and Naomi Siderfin.
 During the Making Phase of the residency, the studio/gallery will be open to visitors on advertised days.
 During the Exhibition Phase, either the Upper Space or Arch Space will be available to show the commission.
 The prize will include a budget for travel, exhibition materials, accommodation and daily subsistence.

 A catalogue will be published to celebrate the prize.

 To start your application fill in the form below.
-By pressing the Save Draft box at the bottom of the main application page you can save your draft and return to complete your application by the deadline of midnight (UK time) on the 1st August 2019.
+By pressing the Save Draft box at the bottom of the main application page you can save your draft and return to complete your application by the deadline of 16:00 (UK time) on the 11 April 2022.

 Only press the Submit box at the bottom of the main application page when you have finalised your application.
 Once submitted you cannot return to the form or make any further changes.